Javon Patterson

-Javon Patterson (born July 8, 1997) is an American football center who is a free agent.
-He played college football at Ole Miss.
+Javon Patterson (born July 8, 1997) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Ole Miss Rebels.
+He is currently working at Ole Miss Athletics Foundation as the Director of Development with emphasis on Former Student Athletes.

 Professional career

 Indianapolis Colts

-Patterson was drafted by the Indianapolis Colts in the seventh round, 246th overall, of the 2019 NFL Draft.
+Patterson was selected by the Indianapolis Colts in the seventh round, 246th overall, of the 2019 NFL draft.

 On June 4, 2019, Colts head coach Frank Reich announced that Patterson had torn his anterior cruciate ligament.
 Patterson missed the entire 2019 season as a result of the injury.

 Patterson was waived by the Colts on September 5, 2020, as part of their roster cuts.

 New York Giants

-On September 23, 2020, Patterson was signed to the New York Giants practice squad.
+On September 23, 2020, Patterson was signed to the practice squad of the New York Giants.
 He was released on October 27.

 Cleveland Browns

 On November 10, 2020, Patterson was signed to the Cleveland Browns' practice squad.
 He was elevated to the active roster on December 26 for the team's week 16 game against the New York Jets, and reverted to the practice squad after the game.
 He was placed on the practice squad/COVID-19 list by the team on December 30, 2020, and restored to the practice squad on January 8, 2021.

 Patterson signed a reserve/futures contract with the Browns after the season on January 18, 2021.
 Patterson was waived by the Browns on August 31, 2021.